Orthopyroxene/Resume/README.md

 ## Featured Articles

 I have authored several articles focusing on enhancing geochemical visualization in exploration and the practical applications of Micro-XRF technology.
-Below are links to these articles for further reading:
+Below are links to some of my favourite articles for further reading:

 - **Enhancing Geochemical Visualization in Exploration - Part 1:** [Read Here](https://www.portaspecs.com/enhancing-geochemical-visualization-in-exploration/)